Lucy S. King, Ph.D.

 Brain and Behavior Infant Experiences (BABIES)

-A collaboration between the departments of Psychology and Pediatrics at Stanford University, the goal of this project is to investigate the contribution of prenatal markers of inflammation to temperament in early childhood.
-Findings from this study will increase understanding of the etiology of risk for psychopathology.
+A collaboration between the departments of Psychology and Pediatrics at Stanford University, the goal of this project is to investigate the contribution of prenatal markers of inflammation to temperament and neurocognitive function in early childhood.
+Findings from this study increase understanding of the etiology of difficulties in socioemotional and cognitive functioning.

 Role: Project design, management, grant writing, data analysis, dissemination.
 Funding: March of Dimes Prematurity Research Center (PIs Gary Shaw, David Stevensen); Stanford Maternal & Child Health Research Institute (PI Ian Gotlib); American Psychological Foundation (PI Lucy King).